 Set up iPhone Cellular Calls

-- Each device is signed in to iCloud with the same Apple ID.
+- Each device is signed in with the same Apple ID.

 - Each device is signed in to FaceTime with the same Apple ID.

 - Each device is connected to the same network using Wi-Fi or Ethernet.